 - Loss of consortium: The spouse of an injured person has a separate claim for damages.
 This claim is for the interruption an accident and injuries cause to the married couple's relationship.
 Often the uninjured spouse has to take on a larger share of the work, chores, and responsibilities of the home while the injured spouse recovers.
 It also includes the negative impact the injuries have on a couple's emotional, social, and intimate relationship.

-Contact a Bensalem car accident lawyer at Mattiacci Law today to discuss your case.
+Contact a Bensalem car accident attorney at Mattiacci Law today to discuss your case.
 Our legal team will discuss your potential damages.
 Our investigation will identify the available damages you can pursue.
 We will build up the evidence of your damages by obtaining medical treatment records, speaking with treatment providers, and potentially hiring experts to fully develop and present the damages suffered as a result of a car accident.

 What Is Limited Tort Insurance?